ECIL-EdgeAI/ianvs/ianvs.md

 ![](images/ianvs_arch.png)

-### Detailed Modules and Instances
+### Detailed Definitions of Instances

 Quite a few terms exist in ianvs, which include the detialed modules and instances.
-To facilitate easier concept understanding,
+To facilitate easier concept understanding, we show a hierarchical table of terms in the following figures.
 ![](images/ianvs_concept.png)

+The concept definition of modules has been shown in the Architecture Section.
+In the following, we introduce the concepts of instances for easier understanding.
+- Benchmark: standardized evaluation process reconized by the academic or industry.
-Benchmarking Job: job instance for individual benchmarking, which includes the components of ianvs
+- Benchmarking Job: the serving instance for a individual benchmarking with Ianvs, which takes charge of the lifetime managment of all possible Ianvs components.
+- Test Object: the targeted instance under benchmark testing.
+A typical example would be a particular algorithm or system.
+- Test Environment: the configuration of benchmarking, including algorithm-wise and system-wise configuration.
+But it does not include the test object.
+- Test Case: the executable instance to evaluate the performance of test object under a particular test environment.
+Thus, the test case is usually generated with a particular test environment and outputs testing results if executed.
+It is the atomic unit of a benchmark.
+That is, a benchmarking job can include quite a few test cases.
+- Attr. of Test Case: Attributes or descriptors of a test case, e.g., id, name and time stamp.
+- Algorithm Paradigm: acknowedged AI process which usually includes quite a few modules that can be implemented with replaceable algorithms, e.g., federated learning which includes modules of local train and global aggregation.

 ### Design Details of Modules